 Photo Credit: Canadian Tourism Commission

-Peggy’s Cove Lighthouse should be a ‘must’ stop when you are in the area.
-The lighthouse marks the eastern entrance of St. Margaret’s Bay and is officially known as the Peggy’s Point Lighthouse.
+Peggy’s Cove Lighthouse should be a ‘must-visit’ stop when you are in the area.
+The lighthouse marks the eastern entrance of St. Margaret’s Bay and is officially known as Peggy’s Point Lighthouse.
 This classic red-and-white lighthouse is still operated by the Canadian Coast Guard.
 It is situated on an extensive granite outcrop at Peggy’s Point, which is immediately south of the village and its beautiful cove.
-This lighthouse is one of the most-photographed structures in Atlantic Canada and one of the most recognizable lighthouses in the world.
+This lighthouse is one of the most-photographed structures in Atlantic Canada and one of the most recognizable lighthouses in the world

 Credit: Sou’Wester Restaurant and Gift Shop

-Right down the Peggy’s Point Road is William E. deGarthe Memorial Monument.
-The monument is a 30-metre long granite carving, which was carved by William E. deGarthe as a “lasting monument to Nova Scotian fishermen”.
+Right down Peggy’s Point Road is the William E. deGarthe Memorial Monument.
+The monument is a 30-metre-long granite carving, which was carved by William E. deGarthe as a “lasting monument to Nova Scotian fishermen”.

-Right next to the William E. deGarthe Memorial Monument is the deGarthe Gallery.
-The gallery displays 65 of William E. deGarthe’s paintings and sculptures.
-The artwork explores the life of Nova Scotian fisherman and life on the coast.
-Included in the display are deGarthe’s own depictions of Peggy, one of the possible namesakes for Peggy’s Cove.
+Right next to the William E. de Garthe Memorial Monument is the de Garthe Gallery.
+The gallery showcases 65 of William E. de Garthe’s paintings and sculptures.
+The artwork explores the life of a Nova Scotian fisherman and the coastal lifestyle.
+Included in the display are de Garthe’s own depictions of Peggy, one of the possible namesakes of Peggy’s Cove.
 It is interesting to note that Peggy is always depicted carrying a basket containing fish and was known as the “keeper of the bounty”.

 Getting Around: